 [Editor's note: This post first appeared at A Catskill Christmas in November 2007 and is repeated here for the 2010 Christmas season]

-[Editor's Note: before you go ahead and word with original cabinet photos (unless you have duplicates), please read this post over at Shades of the Departed where I explain the need to make scanned and printed copies of the photos rather than use the originals.]
+[Editor's Note: before you go ahead and work with original cabinet photos (unless you have duplicates), please read this post over at Shades of the Departed where I explain the need to make scanned and printed copies of the photos rather than use the originals.]

 This idea for an ornament came from a box of old cabinet and carte de vista photographs that I inherited.
 I wanted a way to remember family and ancestors around the holidays and this is the perfect way to do it.